JacobCrabill/FlurryPP/README.md

 Current Capabilities
 ====================

 The code is currently capable of running scalar advection/diffusion or Euler/Navier-Stokes cases on unstructured mixed grids of quadrilaterals and triangles (2D) or hexahedrons (3D) in the Gmsh format.
-Both linear and quadratic elements are supported, allowing for accurate representations of curved boundaries.
+Both linear and quadratic elements are supported in 3D, and up to 10th-order quadrilaterals in 2D, allowing for accurate representations of curved boundaries.

-CFL-based time stepping is available for ease (and safety) of use, along with both Forward Euler and RK45 time-stepping.
+Local/Global CFL-based time stepping is available for ease (and safety) of use, along with both Forward Euler and RK45 time-stepping.

+Convergence accleration is available with the use of P- or HP-multigrid.
+The use of H multigrid is only in addition to P multigrid down to order 0, and uses a somewhat novel grid-generation technique in which the solver accepts the coarsest grid level to run on, and recursively refines the mesh to generate the intermediate levels up to a final refined grid.
+See the tests/euler/channel test case for examples of using both MG methods.

 Shock capturing has been implemented, but is still under development and is not fully tested yet.
 Additionally, a highly robust stabilization procedure invented by Chi-Wang Shu and further developed by Yu Lv is available; however, its usage tends to disrupt convergence of steady-state problems.

 Moving grids are supported by the solver, but there are not yet any grid-motion functions implemented beyond several simple test-case functions.

 Lastly, overset grids in 3D are supported by using the "artificial boundary" method, with Jay Sitaraman's TIOGA library being used for hole-blanking whenever solid bodies are embedded inside a mesh.
-Moving overset grids are also supported now for 2D, with 3D nearing completion.
+Moving overset grids are also supported now for 2D and 3D.

 Background / Goals of the Project
 =================================